 The first time coffee was discovered and was about to be sold there was a test run to get people’s opinions.
 With this, I can say for sure that this is the reason why the sales of coffee around the world have multiplied erroneously since its invention.

 After learning how to make puff puff the next giant step you can make is to do a test run and get feedback.
-Make a sizeable amount of puff puff in your kitchen and share with family and friends.
+Make a sizeable amount of puff puff in your kitchen and share it with family and friends.

 Do this on 2 or 3 different occasions and ask them how they see the snacks – basically their opinion on it.
 After gathering this feedbacks, make adjustments where you need to make the adjustment and make it better.